-This DIY modern dollhouse project is sponsored by Plaid Crafts, but all thoughts and opinions are my own.
+This DIY modern dollhouse project is sponsored by Plaid Crafts.
+All thoughts and opinions are my own.

 Friends, I'm so excited about this one.
 A few weeks ago my daughter fell in love with a dollhouse at a friend's house and it made my heart explode.
 You see, currently, in our house the toys are mostly of the super hero variety, so when I saw her affection for something a little prettier than Captain America, I jumped ALL over it and knew I needed to make her one of her own.